trihacek/responsePatterns/README.md

 <!-- badges: end -->

 Some survey participants tend to respond carelessly which complicates data analysis.
-This package provides functions that make it easier to explore responses and identify those that may be problematic.
+This R package provides functions that make it easier to explore responses and identify those that may be problematic.
 This package implements two approaches to the problem of careless responses
 detection: